 - It all starts with your business vision and aims – how does winning the tender opportunity fit in with your overall business strategy?

-- Focus on product and service differentiation and added value (not just price) and view the tender process as an opportunity to update your Business Plan and financial forecasts.
+- Focus on service differentiation and added value (not just price) and view the tender process as an opportunity to update your Business Plan and financial forecasts.

 - Are you likely to win – what are your credentials and your credit score and how can you improve them to get past the PQQ stage?

 - Plan ahead – do you have new funding in place or is the Balance Sheet strong enough to support the additional working capital requirements, increase in stock, debtor days and payroll and to roll-out the tender and meet the performance criteria?

 - Is your business scalable – do you have adequate structures, IT systems and processes in place to manage growth?